{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

-As businesses try to find the best solution for their colocation needs, data center brokers have increasingly started to play an important role in this process.3 of the Best Data Center Broker Websites As a result, some websites have popped up over the years to help fill in the gaps.
+As businesses try to find the best solution for their colocation needs, data center brokers have increasingly played an important role in this process.
+As a result, some websites have popped up over the years to help fill in the gaps.

-The primary benefit of engaging a broker is to get help with identifying opportunities that might not have been known to the business itself.
+The primary benefit of engaging a broker is getting help identifying opportunities that might not have been known to the business itself.
 When you work with good data center brokers, they will take the time to learn about your needs and identify opportunities that are best suited for your enterprise.

 Sometimes these leads won’t pan out as you might discover that your solutions don’t fit the client’s requirements (during the pre-sales qualification process).
-Sometimes these leads may also be presented to many providers, but this isn’t a disadvantage as your facility can stand out from the competition.
-It can also help the sales process if a potential client has a reasonable understanding of what to offer in the area.
+Sometimes these leads may also be presented to many providers, but this isn’t a disadvantage, as your facility can stand out from the competition.
+It can also help sales if a potential client reasonably understands what to offer in the area.

 1. QuoteColo.com